Graham Turner: Wolverhampton Wanderers

 He was then appointed manager of Wolverhampton Wanderers, a club then in the Fourth Division and massively in financial trouble (barely out of debt), on 7 October 1986.
 In his first season Wolves reached the play-offs but failed to secure promotion.
-However the following two seasons brought successive landslide promotions with the help of goal-machine Steve Bull and striking partner Andy Mutch.
+However the following two seasons brought successive promotions with the help of goalscorer Steve Bull and striking partner Andy Mutch.
 Mid-table finishes in the Second Division, and subsequently (following the formation of the Premier League) Division One, followed before he left in March 1994.
 There had been speculation about his future as manager more than two years earlier after a dismal start to the 1991–92 season, but a turnaround in form preserved his job for a while.

-He also led Wolves to Football League Trophy glory at Wembley in 1987–88.
+He also led Wolves to glory at Wembley in the 1987–88 Associate Members' Cup.

 Hereford United

 He was appointed manager of Hereford United for the start of the 1995–96 season, then in Division Three.
-His first season was a success, reaching the FA Cup Third Round and the play-offs, losing over two legs to Darlington.
+His first season was a success, reaching the FA Cup third round and the play-offs, losing over two legs to Darlington.
 But the club was in financial trouble before his arrival and he was unable to retain several key players for the following season.
-On 3 May 1997, Hereford were relegated to the Conference in a traumatic 1–1 draw with Brighton.
-Having seen his resignation rejected he oversaw a sixth-place finish in the Conference and, when chairman Peter Hill resigned, he purchased the majority shareholding in the club in partnership with Joan Fennessy — thus saving it from going under.
+On 3 May 1997, Hereford were relegated to the Conference after a 1–1 draw with Brighton & Hove Albion.
+Having seen his resignation rejected, he oversaw a sixth-place finish in the Conference and, when chairman Peter Hill resigned, he purchased the majority shareholding in the club in partnership with Joan Fennessy — thus saving it from going under.

 With the bank balance firmly in the red he had to endure several fruitless seasons in the Conference and had to sell key players to keep the club in business.
 The financial situation was becoming desperate early in the 2001–02 season.
-After a humiliating defeat to Hayes, and with the proverbial wolves at the door, Turner handed first team duties over to player-coach Phil Robinson while he concentrated on securing the club's financial future.
+After a humiliating defeat to Hayes, Turner handed first team duties over to player-coach Phil Robinson while he concentrated on securing the club's financial future.
 When Hereford finished 17th at the end of the season, it appeared enough was enough and Turner handed in his resignation to the board.
 But after several discussions he again decided to continue to remain at the club, despite the deadline to repay the debt looming large.